 The park is also home to several species of birds like the Malabar trogon, Malabar whistling thrush, great pied hornbill and the imperial pigeon.

-What You Can See and Do
+What You Can See and Do In Kudremukh

 Tourists can feast their eyes on a wide expanse of undisturbed greenery and wildlife.
 There are several options of accommodation near the park and you can choose depending on your budget.
 Tourists can also stay at the Forest Rest Houses present.

-The Kadambi Waterfalls inside the Kudremukh National Park attracts an equal number of tourists.
+The Kadambi waterfalls inside the Kudremukh National Park attracts an equal number of tourists.
 The park is a haven for trekking enthusiasts with a number of winding tracks ranging from the easiest to the most difficult present.
 However, proper permissions have to be obtained from the park authorities before venturing on a trek.

 For those seeking divine intervention, there are several pilgrimage centers near the Kudremukh National Park like Gangamoola, Sringeri Sharadha Peetam and the Horanadu Annapoorneshwari Temple.